eBPF-Flowradar/eBPF-FlowRadar/notes.md

 15. Remove veth (uneccasary)[x]
 16. Make the window collection to a queue and process on a seperate thread[x]
 17. Try to make RCU update in ebpf code (update the map at the end)
+18. Solve the error due to pureset_index exceeeding size of pureset (It occurs only sometimes)

 # Errors
 1. Errors due to empty flowsets being passed down to gsl [x]